pragmalang/pragma/docs/introduction.md

 ### It's Declarative

-Definitions are concise, readable, and maintainable.
-It keeps configuration and boilerplate you need to write and keep in mind at a minimum.
+Definitions are concise, readable, high-level, and maintainable.
+It keeps configuration and boilerplate you need to write and keep in mind at a minimum (no code generation, all the complexity is abstracted).
 You focus on your business logic and nothing else.

 [A simple todo app](./getting-started/basic-todo-app.md) with user authentication and permissions can be expressed in under 30 lines of code.

 ### It Integrates with Many Languages

 You can define the functions used for data processing in many languages, including  JavaScript (NodeJS), Go, Java, Scala, PHP, Python, Ruby, Swift, Ballerina, .NET and Rust, and seamlessly compose them using [directives](./features/directives.md).
-This is thanks to Pragma being build on top of [Apache Openwhisk](https://openwhisk.apache.org/).
+This is due to Pragma being built on top of [Apache Openwhisk](https://openwhisk.apache.org/).

 ### It Runs Locally